Must-See Attractions

 Amazing nearby coastal walks have become a true favourite for visitors and locals alike.

 Ardmore.
-This walk brings you on cliff-top paths, minor roads and laneways past Early Christian St Declan’s Well, Ardmore Round Tower (one of the best preserved in Ireland) 12th Century Cathedral and a lookout post with a variety of flora, fauna and birdlife (coastal birds, Rock Pipits, Pheasant, Kestrel, Peregrine Falcon) and some stunning coastal scenery.
+This walk brings you on cliff-top paths, minor roads and laneways.
+You will pass the Early Christian St Declan’s Well, Ardmore Round Tower which is one of the best preserved in Ireland.
+In addition, the 12th Century Cathedral and a lookout post are set amonst a variety of flora, fauna and birdlife.
+The coastal birds, Rock Pipits, Pheasant, Kestrel, Peregrine Falcon swoop along some of the most stunning coastal scenery.

 Ardmore Coastal Walk